SMART-Dal/codegreen/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests and ensure they pass
+4. Add tests if applicable
 5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details.

+## Architecture

+CodeGreen follows a modular architecture with clear separation of concerns:

+- **Core Library**: Provides the foundation for energy measurement and plugin management
+- **Hardware Plugins**: Abstract hardware-specific energy monitoring
+- **Language Adapters**: Handle different programming languages for code analysis
+- **IDE Integration**: Provides seamless integration with development environments
+- **Optimization Engine**: Analyzes code and suggests energy-efficient alternatives
+- **Visualization**: Presents energy data in meaningful charts and reports

+The system is designed to be extensible, allowing new hardware platforms and programming languages to be easily added through the plugin system.